-Coadministration of crizotinib with strong CYP3A inducers may decrease crizotinib plasma concentrations (see Section 5.2 Pharmacokinetic Properties).
-The concurrent use of strong CYP3A inducers, including but not limited to carbamazepine, phenobarbital, phenytoin, rifabutin, rifampin, and St. John's wort, should be avoided.
+Co-administration of a single 250 mg crizotinib dose with rifampicin (600 mg QD), a strong CYP3A4 inducer, resulted in 82% and 69% decreases in crizotinib AUCinf and Cmax, respectively, compared to when crizotinib was given alone.
+Co-administration of crizotinib with strong CYP3A inducers may decrease crizotinib plasma concentrations (see Section Pharmacokinetic Properties).
+The concurrent use of strong CYP3A inducers, including but not limited to carbamazepine, phenobarbital, phenytoin, rifabutin, rifampin, and St. John's wort, should be avoided (see Section Special Warnings and Precautions for Use).
+Furthermore, the effect of CYP3A inducers on steady-state crizotinib exposure has not been established.